Psephos - Adam Carr's Election Archive

 Status: Fairly safe Labor

-Bentleight has existed since 1967, when the old seat of Ormond was abolished.
+Bentleigh has existed since 1967, when the old seat of Ormond was abolished.
 It has always occupied a block of middle-class suburbs in the inner south-east of Melbourne.
 In the 1960s this was a fast-growing area of young families with children.
 Today it has an ageing population, although recently population density has increased as more people take up apartment-dwelling in areas closer to the city.
+It is a fairly affluent area with a high level of graduates.
 Bentleigh is the northernmost of the "Frankston Line Four" seats which Labor won in 2014, mainly on public transport issues.

 Bentleigh has always been a fairly marginal seat, usually electing a member of the governing party of the day.
 For its first 12 years that meant the Liberals of Henry Bolte and Dick Hamer, but in 1979 it elected a Labor member, and Labor retained the seat until the Kennett landslide of 1992.
 Inga Peulich, the Liberal member elected in 1992, was defeated in 2002 by Labor's Rob Hudson.
 In 2010 Hudson lost very narrowly to the Liberal, Elizabeth Miller.
 In 2014 there was a small swing back to Labor, but enough to elect Nick Staikos as the new member.